 The assessor provides a topic for the candidate to talk about.
-The topic will be related to the candidates' everyday lives and may include hobbies, interests, family, friends, likes and dislikes.
-The candidate talks about the topic to their partner and the assessor for approx. 2 minutes.
+The topics will include such areas as personal experiences, likes and dislikes, work and hobbies.
+The candidate talks to the assessor and his or her partner for approximately 2 minutes.
 After the talk the candidate's partner will ask the candidate 2 questions and the assessor may ask further questions.